Xenobolus carnifex

 Xenobolus carnifex is a species of spirobolidan millipede found in South India and Sri Lanka.
-It is a common species and can become a household pest, infesting and damaging thatched roofs, creating a "continual shower of faecal pellets", and invading food and water supplies.
+It is quite widespread throughout its range.
+It can become a household pest by damaging thatched roofs or raiding food and water resources.
 X. carnifex ranges from 58 to 65 mm in length, with 48 to 50 body segments.
 The body color is dark or black, with a band of red or pink running down the dorsal midline.